Mobile Legends: Bang Bang World Championship: The M6 World Championship

 The MLBB M6 World Championships returned to Malaysia for this iteration of the tournament.
 Malaysia previously hosted the M1 World Championships in 2019 in Kuala Lumpur.
 Malaysia's hosting of the MLBB M6 World Championships is significant for the country's continual success in the MLBB scene where they defeated powerhouses Philippines and Indonesia in their campaign for international championships in MSC 2024 and at the IESF World Championships where Malaysian representatives defeated Philippine representatives twice.

 The M6 World Championship featured the second edition of the wild card system where a pool of teams from different competing regions will have the chance to qualify to the newly adopted Swiss Stage.
 The Swiss Stage is a set of tournament draws and matches of Best of 1s and 3s to determine teams that will qualify to the knockout stage.
 The Swiss Stage is used as the system format for the League of Legends World Championship since the 2023 edition.

 The M6 World Championship is the first iteration since M1 that the Philippines only had one team to qualify for the knockout stage.
 This has not happened since 2019 with succeeding editions featuring at least two Filipino teams in the knockout stage or even in the Finals.
 This edition also featured the first two-team pool from the Turkish region where S2G Esports and Ulfhednar qualified for Swiss.

 The Philippines' Fnatic ONIC Philippines clinched a 31 upper bracket series victory over Indonesian champions Team Liquid ID.
 They advanced to the Grand Finals, marking the fifth-consecutive year that the Philippines has made it to a world championship finals series.
 Fnatic ONIC Philippines have made it to their best finish yet in the Worlds series as they secure second place during M3.
-A rematch between Team Liquid ID and Fnatic ONIC Philippines was held in the Grand Finals, where ONIC ultimately won in five games, 4-1.
+A rematch between Team Liquid ID and Fnatic ONIC Philippines was held in the Grand Finals, where ONIC ultimately won in five games, 4–1.
 This is the second-consecutive series that a Filipino and Indonesian team matched up in the Grand Finals.

 The M7 World Championship

-The MLBB M7 World Championship venue is still subject to announcement however, Moonton executives have unveiled before the M6 World Championship Grand Finals that the M7 World Championship will host the Grand Final match in Indonesia, marking the return of the world championship series back to the country since M4.
-With details regarding the wild card and group stage events still to be announced, it's hinted that these phases of the M7 world championships may be held in different regions, the first pan-regional competition in MLBB.
-The M7 World Championships will be the first iteration of the tournament to be held next year in 2026 to make way for the 2025 SEA Games.
+The Mobile Legends: Bang Bang M7 World Championship was held from January 3 to 25, 2026, in Jakarta, Indonesia.
+The tournament featured 22 teams from 14 core and wildcard regions worldwide, representing Asia, the Americas, Europe, and Africa.

+The Grand Finals reached over 5.68 million peak concurrent viewers to become most-watched mobile esports tournament in history, breaking the all-time viewership record for a mobile esports tournament previously set by the 2021 Free Fire World Series in Singapore.
+Aurora Gaming Philippines defeated Alter Ego Esports 4–0 to claim the Philippines' sixth consecutive world title.
+Roamer Dylan "Light" Catipon is awarded the Finals MVP.